not-blue/copper-cutting/README.md

 # Copper Cutting

-Use the stonecutter to transform exposed, weathered and oxidized copper blocks (and their waxed versions) into their respective doors and trapdoors.
-Get five doors per copper block and four trapdoors.
+Use the stonecutter to transform exposed, weathered and oxidized copper blocks (and their waxed versions) into their respective doors, trapdoors, bars (1.21.9+) and lightning rods (1.21.9+).

 ## License